-As Iowa looms, GOP wonders: does Trump have fans, or voters?
+As Iowa looms, GOP wonders if Trump has fans or voters

 West Des Moines, Iowa — It’s the No. 1 question headed into the primary season: Does Donald Trump merely have fans, or does the national front-runner for the Republican presidential nomination have voters who will mobilize come caucus day?